Get a free quote for your project today!

 Vacuum clean the whole floor and repeat the process with grit 80.
 As you will need the dust of the grit 80, clean dust, for mixing with the wood-filler later, make sure you empty the sand-dust collecting bag before starting.
 Once you have completed two rounds with the grit 80, vacuum clean the entire floor again.

 Filling in Gaps

 Mix some of the sand dust from the grit 80 sanding round with the special wood-filler, small amounts at a time.
 Larger gaps may be filled with a scraper.
 Any excess filler will be removed by the final sanding round.
-You will need to leave the filler to dry out before the last souring round, between 30 and 60 minutes depending on how deep the gaps were.
+You will need to leave the filler to dry out before the last souring round, between 30 and 60 minutes, depending on how deep the gaps are.

 Using sanding paper grit 120 will remove any excess wood filler and give your wood floor a smooth surface.
 Use the same pattern as you did for the first two rounds.

 The best way to show off your newly restored parquet flooring is to use oils.
 The oils bring out the wood’s natural character without a glossy finish.
 Oils penetrate the wood for long-term protection, and a wax layer will protect your floor against general wear and tear.